PRIDE-Archive/pride-web/static/markdown/prideFileFormats/content.md

  - "RAW" (**Mandatory**): Original proprietary files provided by the instruments used in the study (e.g. Thermo RAW).
  - "SEARCH" (**Mandatory**): Files from the software analysis tool (e.g. .dat from Mascot).
- - "PEAK" (**Optional**): The peak list files contains the set of MS/MS peaks used for peptide/protein identification (e.g. .mgf Mascot generic file)
+ - "RESULT" (**Recommended**): Standard file formats from HUPO-PSI to report peptide/protein identification and quantification results (e.g. mzIdentML)
- - "RESULT" (**Optional**): Standard file formats from HUPO-PSI to report peptide/protein identification and quantification results (e.g. mzIdentML)
+ - "PEAK" (**Recommended**): The peak list files contains the set of MS/MS peaks used for peptide/protein identification (e.g. .mgf Mascot generic file).
  - "FASTA" (**Optional**): The protein database used to perform the analysis (e.g. Uniprot Human FASTA file)
  - "SPECTRUM_LIBRARY" (**Optional**): Spectrum libraries used to perform spectrum search.
  - "GEL" (**Optional**): Image files with the gels of the experiment.